Bankruptcy Fraud Lawyer in Tampa

 How severe are the punishments?

 The penalties for bankruptcy fraud are severe, to say the least.
 While your case circumstances may vary, you can trust that if you are being contacted by a bankruptcy agency at a federal level, legal representation will be needed.
 Every bankruptcy fraud case is unique and will have different subsequent charges and possible penalties.
 Only an experienced federal defense attorney, like the ones at our firm, will be able to tell you exactly what penalties you may be facing in your case.
 We can’t say what your penalties will be, though we can give you a general idea of how bankruptcy fraud is usually penalized in the United States.
 It’s important to note that bankruptcy fraud is rarely prosecuted as a stand-alone crime.
 In most cases, other charges and multiple counts of different crimes may be added to a case of bankruptcy fraud.
-For instance, bank fraud ( (18 U.S.C.
-Section 1344.), a separate crime, will likely be one charge that accompanies any bankruptcy fraud case.
-Other charges include falsified federal document charges (18 U.S. Code Section 1623), false declarations before a court (18 U.S. Code Section 1623), Bribery, embezzlement, and more.
+For instance, federal bank fraud (18 U.S.C.
+Section 1344), a separate crime, will likely be one charge that accompanies any bankruptcy fraud case.
+Other charges include falsified federal document charges (18 U.S. Code Section 1623), false declarations before a court (18 U.S. Code Section 1623), bribery, embezzlement, and more.
 Any of these crimes can carry penalties of up to 20 years in federal prison as well as extremely high fines and probation time.
 Bankruptcy fraud simply isn’t something to mess around with.
 Hiring an experienced federal attorney is your best bet for reducing or eliminating charges of this kind.

-Defenses one might utilize
+Defenses one might utilize in Tampa

 Your defense strategy will be unique to your individual case.
 If you really want to know what defense strategies will work for the allegations of bankruptcy fraud that you may be facing, contacting a qualified federal white collar defense attorney is your best options.
 Some defenses that may help you reduce charges or counts include proving that you had no intent to commit bankruptcy fraud, providing proof that your case is outside of the statute of limitations, or showing evidence that documents were never falsified.